by Texas Homesteader ~

 Now that our porch extension has been built of course I wanted to surround it with lovely landscaping.
 I was after a primarily edible landscape plan with lots of bee-friendly flowers too.

 I opted for lots of herbs that the bees loved such as oregano and thyme.
 I also planted other edibles here, as well as a few bee-friendly flowers.

 But all this new landscaping didn’t cost much, y’all.
 Come see how we landscaped our new outdoor living area gorgeously on the cheap!

 But can we add a rainwater feature to our outdoor living space and keep it in the peaceful theme we love?

 Yep.
-RancherMan even added a Rainwater Catchment System using another galvanized trough.
+RancherMan even added a Rainwater Catchment System using a third galvanized trough.
 That tied in nicely with the other galvanized metal features of our new outdoor living space.

 And we put fish in this trough to keep the mosquitoes at bay.
 Just another finishing touch to keep in line with my eco-friendly drive while maintaining the look we wanted.